LagoVista/docs/PipelineModules/Transmitters/MQTTClient.md

 ### Required Fields

-In addition to the [standard fields](../../Topics/StandardFields.md) that are required for any listener, the following fields are required:
+In addition to the [standard fields](../../Topics/StandardFields.md) that are required for any transmitter, the following fields are required:

 * Listener Type
 `MQTT Client`